-1.3 A corrigendum is issued to correct a technical error or ambiguity in a European Standard (and HD for CENELEC), a Technical Specification or a Technical Report, inadvertently introduced either in drafting or in printing and which could lead to incorrect or unsafe application of the publication.
+1.1 A corrigendum is issued to correct a technical error or ambiguity in a European Standard (and HD for CENELEC), a Technical Specification or a Technical Report, inadvertently introduced either in drafting or in printing and which could lead to incorrect or unsafe application of the publication.
 Corrigenda are not issued to correct errors that can be assumed to have no consequences in the application of the publication, for example minor printing errors.
 Corrigenda are not issued to update information that has become outdated since publication.

-1.6 The relevant NSBs prepare the impacted translations and return them via E-Trans to CCMC within the specified timescales (normally 4 weeks).
+1.6 The relevant National Standards Bodies (NSBs) prepare the translations of the impacted official CEN language versions as standalone corrigendum and consolidated version and return them via E-Trans to CCMC within 4 weeks.

-1.8 Corrigenda on European Standards
+1.7 Corrigenda on European Standards

-1.8.1 The CEN National Members check whether their national implementations of the original European Standard are impacted by the corrigendum.
+The CEN National Members check whether their national implementations of the original European Standard are impacted by the corrigendum.

 In case their national implementation is impacted, the CEN National Members shall immediately implement the corrigendum at national level.